k0rdent-oot/oot/smoke/README.md

 # Nutanix CAPX Provider Smoke Tests

-This directory contains minimal smoke test assets for validating the Nutanix CAPX provider in both HCP and Standalone modes.
+This directory contains minimal smoke test assets for validating the Nutanix CAPX provider in both HCP and Standalone modes using the new split charts.

 ## Prerequisites